JD Vance defends baseless rumor about Haitian immigrants eating pets

 Asked to support his claims in an interview with CNN’s Dana Bash on “State of the Union,” Vance pointed to what he said are firsthand accounts from constituents who have told him this is happening, though he didn’t provide the evidence.

 “The American media totally ignored this stuff until Donald Trump and I started talking about cat memes.
-If I have to create stories so that the American media actually pays attention to the suffering of the American people, then that’s what I’m going to do,” Vance said.
+If I have to create stories so that the American media actually pays attention to the suffering of the American people, then that’s what I’m going to do,” the Ohio senator said.

 Bash replied, “You just said that this is a story that you created.”